EarthLink vs. HughesNet Internet plan comparison

 HughesNet’s equipment costs and installation process are about the same as Viasat.
 Starlink, on the other hand, requires you to purchase the equipment up front for a higher cost and install it yourself.

-HughesNet will send a technician to professionally install your equipment, which includes a satellite dish, Wi-Fi modem, router, and everything else you need.
+HughesNet will send a technician to professionally install your equipment, which includes a satellite dish, Wi-Fi modem, router, mesh nodes to boost your Wi-Fi signal in your home, and everything else you need.
 Installation typically happens within five days of signup, and service windows are about 3 hours long.

 The technician will put the dish on your house, or on a pole mount in the ground for $25 extra, and ensure a clear line of sight to the satellite.
 A hole will be drilled into your home for the cable to connect to the modem inside.
 Once the system is active and tested, the technician will also connect up to two devices to the network for you.

 Customer service is where EarthLink really shines.
 The company claims to prioritize customer service and experience, and users seem to agree.
-The company actually ranks first in some user-driven surveys of internet satisfaction, beating out providers like AT&T and Verizon despite the higher prices.
+The company actually ranks first in some user-driven surveys of internet satisfaction, beating out providers like AT&T and Verizon, despite the slightly higher prices.

 From a practical standpoint, it seems that EarthLink representatives are friendlier, more helpful, and more knowledgeable than those we’ve dealt with at other companies.
-However, we've seen reports that some customers don't get the Earthlink customer experience.
-In some places, customer service is handled by the end provider instead.
+However, we've seen reports that in some places, customer service is handled by the end provider instead, resulting in worse customer service.

 Customer experience with HughesNet is comparable to its primary satellite internet competitor, Viasat.
 For billing and tech support questions, the company gives you several ways to contact customer support: by phone, live chat, or email.
 HughesNet also has an online forum for customers to ask and answer each other’s questions, as well as FAQs and help articles.
 You can easily manage your account through the website or mobile app.

-HughesNet also offers Voice, a VoIP phone service that uses your satellite internet connection, plus an internet security package.
+HughesNet also offers Home Voice, a VoIP phone service that uses your satellite internet connection, plus an internet security package.
 Both are free for the first month, but you'll be charged starting in your second month, so set yourself a reminder to call and cancel the extras if you're not sure you need them.